blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/dotnet-build.md

 - not load compilation tools from PATH (e.g., resgen, compilers)
 - use only known compilers (csc, vbc, fsc)

-In order to build an executable application (console application), you need a special configuration section in project.json:
+In order to build an executable application, you need a special configuration section in project.json:

 ```json
 {